mui/mui-x/docs/data/data-grid/sorting/sorting.md

 {{"demo": "DisableSortingGrid.js", "bg": "inline", "defaultCodeOpen": false}}

-### Read-only sorting
+### Sorting non-sortable columns programmatically

 The columns with `colDef.sortable` set to `false` are not sortable from the grid UI but could still be sorted programmatically.
 To add a sort rule to such a column, you could initialize the `sortModel`, use the `sortModel` prop, or use the API methods `sortColumn` or `setSortModel`.

-In the following demo, the sort on the `firstName` column is read-only with respect to the default grid UI, as it is sorted programmatically.
-Though you can update the sort rules for this column by clicking the custom buttons above the grid.
+In the following demo, the `firstName` column is not sortable by the default grid UI, but it is sorted programmatically by a custom built UI.

 {{"demo": "ReadOnlySortingGrid.js", "bg": "inline", "defaultCodeOpen": false}}